janadamdam/202323190-janadamdam-assignment3/docs/ai-usage-report.md

 - how small issues like case sensitivity can break functionality
 - how to debug JavaScript step by step
 - how DOM manipulation works in interactive features
-- how CSS positioning affects layout (especially fixed and absolute elements)
 - how to design user interfaces that respond to user interaction
+- how to integrate external APIs into a web application
-- how to organize a project and document it properly
+- how to store and retrieve data using localStorage

 ---